saswailam/Our-Project/README.md

 # Our-Project
-## In this project we will see gradual increase in tutorial of Python form biginners
+## In this project we will see gradual increase in tutorial of Python for biginners